WatiriVivian/Customer_Churn_Phase3/README.md

   ![download](https://github.com/WatiriVivian/Customer_Churn_Phase3/assets/118829983/2d956eac-a14b-47e3-8412-59aea6a6474c)

-With this graph, we can identify the features that have the most effect on our model
+With this graph, we can identify the features that have the most effect on our model.
+   **These features are:**
+   * Total cost ( This is the sum of all the charges)
+   * International plan_no
+   * Total day charge
+   * Customer service calls
+   * Total intl charge

 ## Recommendation
 To reduce customer churn at Syria Tel, implement the following measures: